 Members of the rising senior cohorts who do not qualify for an exemption to the residence requirement through the above criteria but wish to apply for off campus residency status may apply for an exemption through the Off-Campus Process.
 Submitting an application or participating in Off Campus Process does not guarantee that off campus residency will be granted.
 Applications for the Off-Campus Process are due October 15.

 A limited number of students will be released from the residency requirement each year.
 A student may apply as an individual* or as part of a group.
 Students may only enter into the selection process once each year (either as an individual or as a group).
 Again, please note that submitting an application or participating in Off Campus Selection does not guarantee that off campus residency will be granted.
-Do not sign a lease off campus unless and until you have an offer for an exemption from the college.
-If you have received an exemption through the Off-Campus Process to live off you will need to select housing or you will be assigned housing and you will be billed for room and board, where applicable.
+Do not sign a lease off campus unless until you have an offer for an exemption from the college.
+If you have not received an exemption through the Off-Campus Process to live off campus you will need to select housing in the on campus room selection process or you will be assigned housing and you will be billed for room and board, where applicable.

 Please also see: